Protocol Design

 - Collateral Sufficiency: All healthy users have Equity ≥ MM

-- Settlement Balance: At expiry, payouts to longs = payments from shorts
+- Settlement Balance: At expiry, sum of all netSettlements = 0

 User-Level

-- Position Updates: Only via trade execution or liquidation
+- Position Updates: Only via trade execution, liquidation, or settlement

 - Collateral Access: Withdrawable only if post-withdrawal Equity ≥ IM